elpatronaco/rnapp/readme.md

 # RNAPP

-Projecte d'aprenentatge.
-Aquesta aplicació permet autorització contra la base de dades i la funcionalitat encara no està establerta.
+Learning project.
+This app allows authorization against the back-end, but the final functioning is not yet established.

-## Tecnologies
+## Technologies

-### Aplicació
+### Mobile app

-Aplicació basada en el framework React Native amb la gestió d'estats de Redux / Redux-saga i el framework de components UI Kitten.
+App based on the React Native framework with the state management of Redux / Redux-saga and the UI framework UI Kitten.

 ### Backend

-Servidor basat en el framework Express (Node.js) i la base de dades NOSQL MongoDB.
-El servidor gestiona les peticions AJAX mitjan autorització.
+Server based on Express (Node.js) and the NOSQL database MongoDB.